iSanax/GitHub-Pages/README.md

 # GitHub-Pages
-Trial Project with the use of GitHub Pages + CSS / Json
+Test Project with the use of GitHub Pages + CSS / Json